Textron eAviation eVTOL (concept design)

 - Aircraft type: eVTOL passenger aircraft

-- Propellers: 6 propellers (4 tilt rotors and 2 dedicated VTOL propellers)
+- Propellers: 6 propellers (4 tilt rotors, 2 dedicated VTOL propellers)

 - Electric Motors: 6 electric motors